 Ways to Donate

-We want to make Charitable Giving rewarding for you and the Museum both!
-As such we intend to involve and recognize our benefactors extensively (at least if you want that!).
+We want to make Charitable Giving rewarding for both you and our non-profit Museum!
+As such, we intend to involve and recognize our benefactors extensively (at least if you want that!).

 Direct “cash” contributions – by cash, or check, or electronic transfer.
 A simple and welcome approach.
 The PTM is a qualified 501c3 – so contributions are “tax deductible”.
-However, many people may find that they no longer “itemize” with the 2018 increases in standard deductions.
+However, many people may find that they no longer “itemize” after the 2018 increases in standard deductions.
+Click the link above or, our mailing address is Pontiac Transportation Museum, 112 Cherokee, Pontiac MI 48341

 Qualified Charitable Distributions (QCDs).
 If you are 70 ½ years old and subject to required mandatory distributions from an IRA, you may find it attractive to do a Qualified Charitable Distribution directly from your IRA.
 For most people this can help you meet your RMD while reducing the tax liability you would have incurred from this “income”.
 Contact us if interested in this approach – as it must be a direct distribution from your institution to ours.